tomsquest/tomsquest.github.io/_posts/2018-10-02-better-npm-ing.md

 ## Installing package

-**Problem**: Using `npm install` will tries to resolves the dependency graph, possibly installing different versions (because of ranges declared in dependencies, not yours even if you used `--save-exact`) and then updating the `package-lock.json` even if you did not want to.
+**Problem**: Using `npm install` will try to resolve the dependency graph, possibly installing different versions (because of ranges declared in dependencies, not yours even if you used `--save-exact`) and then updating the `package-lock.json` even if you did not want to.

 **Solution**: Use `npm ci` which only read the `package-lock.json`